Abraham Vereide

 Abraham Vereide (October 7, 1886 – May 16, 1969) was a Norwegian-born American Methodist minister and founder of International Christian Leadership (ICL) group.

 Early life

-Abraham was born in the Vereide home in Gloppen in the Nordfjord district of Norway on October 7, 1886 to Anders and Helene Vereide.
-He was the youngest and had four older sisters.
+Abraham was born in the Vereide home in Gloppen Municipality in the Nordfjord district of Norway on October 7, 1886, to Anders and Helene Vereide.
+He had four older sisters.
 Helene died when Abraham was eight years old.

 Career

 In 1905 Vereide received a ticket to the United States from a neighbor who was unable to use it.
 He traveled to Montana and found menial work.
 Vereide became an itinerant minister at the age of 20, covering an area of 70 mi.
-Later, he studied at a seminary in Evanston, Indiana.
-He married Mattie Hansen in 1910.
+Later, he studied at a seminary in Evanston, Illinois.

 Vereide was first assigned to Spokane, Washington by the Methodist church.
-He was later assigned to Portland, Oregon and Seattle in 1916.
-During these years, he and Mattie had one daughter, Alicia, and three sons, Warren, Milton, and Abraham.
-The family moved to Boston, Massachusetts in 1931.
+He was later assigned to Portland, Oregon and Seattle in 1916, where he started a local chapter of Goodwill Industries.
 On personal invitation from then-Governor Franklin D. Roosevelt, he attended a conference regarding the social relief program for New York.